Tadelgado42/IsoPredict/README.md

 # IsoPredict
 A program for training, testing, and applying isotopic models for region-of-origin prediction in Latin America.

+Preferred Citation: Delgado, Thomas A. 2023.
+"Towards the Identification of Unidentified Remains at the US-Mexico Border: A Stable Isotope and Machine Learning Approach."
+MA Thesis, California State University, Chico.

 ## Using the Program
 This program has been extensively documented for ease-of-use.
 First, ensure all libraries and required functions are accesed by the program.
 The specific purpose of each created function is documented.
 The main program begins with accessing, sorting, and splitting the data,